 In fitness, your main qualification is typically a personal trainer certification, and to be able to get that, you would normally need a high school diploma along with being at least 18 years old.

-You will also need to get or renew your first responder certificates.
 These will be your first aid and CPR/AED certs.

 An important read: How To Become A Personal Trainer